uga-ssrl/SSRLCV-Util/README.md

 ## `track_orbit_camera_gen.py` -- generates test positions, orentations, and slews of cameras

+Perhaps the most useful util program for testing.
 This program generates example camera positions and orientations which can be used to test 3D reconstructions, and to make camera paramters for blenderGIS genereated test imagery.

 This program also outputs slew rates for the given inputs.
 These slew rates are given from image to image and not as a whole.